The Hubble constant from galaxy cluster scaling-relation and SNe Ia observations: a consistency test: Conclusions

-It is worth to stress that the $H_0$ estimate obtained with the galaxy clusters in higher redshifts ($z>0.1$) is in full agreement with the latest one from {\it Planck mission}, $H_0 = 67.36 \pm 0.54$ km/s/Mpc, in the context of the flat $\Lambda$CDM model, being the same that one used to obtain $D_L$ from SNe Ia observations in our analysis.
-In other words, our result points for the robustness of the SZE/X-ray measurements of galaxy clusters, as well as for an observational verification of the scaling-relation as given by the Eq~\ref{eq:firstratio}.
-Finally, our method did not depend on any hydrodynamic simulations in a specific cosmological model to obtain the $C$ parameter.
+As it is largely known, it is needed to deeply know some intra-cluster gas and dark matter properties in order to use galaxy clusters as a cosmological probe.
+Key ingredients for analyses that aim to constrain cosmological parameters are the scaling-relations between the observable properties and the total masses of these structures, so they need to be well-calibrated.
+Therefore, our self-consistent test points for the robustness of the SZE/X-ray measurements of galaxy clusters used in analyses, as well as for an observational verification of the scaling-relation as given by the Eq~\ref{eq:firstratio}.
+Our method did not depend on any hydrodynamic simulations in a specific cosmological model to obtain the $C$ and $H_0$ parameters.